rparrett/gymticks/README.md

 - [ ] some sort of animation when modifying, sending, or adding a route
 - [ ] undo button
 - [ ] separate persistent and non-persistent app state
+- [ ] sort grades in numerical ordery